The i1Display Pro probe is a low cost tristimulus probe, and works with most display devices using contact and non-contact modes.

 Average Low Light is a probe generic option, that averages multiple readings in low-light situations using an advanced algorithm built into ColourSpace.
 The algorithm varies based on the probe in use to provide the best possible results.

 Average Low Light should not need to be used when Intelligent Integration is active.

 Enable Visible Feedback enables the i1Display Pro's LED, providing feedback on the status of the probe - idle, or taking measurements.

 The LED will not match every measurement when readings are fast.

-Probe Matching is used to match the i1Display Pro Tristimulus to a Spectroradiometer, increasing the profile accuracy.
+Probe Matching is used to match a Tristimulus to a Spectroradiometer, increasing the profile accuracy.

 Probe Offset enables a user to manually enter offset values for different probes/display combinations.